Every small business owner has a lot to do but little time to accomplish everything.

 You can also look to see what’s working and what isn’t in specific marketing channels.
 For example, if your website looks like it was designed in 1999, consider a redesign—more about this in 10 Important Web Design Best Practices and Tips for Small Business Websites.
 If you’ve been running your business for a few years, your visual identity is deficient, consider rebranding.

 2. Experiment with hyper-local advertising.

-Many small business owners don’t know that it’s possible to target prospective customers on Facebook based on the language they speak and where they live and work.
-This means that a bakery can advertise to people who live within a certain mile radius of the bakery.
+Many small business owners don’t know that it’s possible to target prospective customers on Facebook based on their language and where they live and work.
+This means that a bakery can advertise to people who live within a certain-mile radius of the bakery.